drapergem/draper/Readme.markdown

 ## Issues / Pending

-* Test coverage for generators
+* Documentation
   * Keep revising Readme for better organization/clarity
+  * Make clear the pattern of overriding accessor methods of the wrapped model
   * Build sample Rails application
+  * Document the `lazy_helpers` feature
+* Generators
+  * Test coverage for generators (help!)
+  * Implement hook so generating a controller/scaffold generates a decorator
+  * Change generator to create an `ApplicationDecorator`, then inherit from that
+* Other
+  * Implement a HATEOAS helper, maybe as a separate gem
+  * Build a fly website like http://fabricationgem.com

 ## License